thomastodon/milkbar/README.md

 once the image is copied over, eject the disk:
 ```
-$ diskutil eject /dev/rdisk<disk number>
+$ diskutil eject /dev/rdisk<disk-number>
 ```

 ssh is [disabled by default](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 Insert the SD card into the Raspberry Pi, and boot it up.
 Use a mouse and a display to navigate through the Raspberry Pi Configuration and enable ssh.

-get the ip address of the Rasberry Pi:
+get the ip address of the Raspberry Pi:
 ```
 $ sudo arp-scan --interface=en1 --localnet
 ```